AhmedRaza393371/Online-Food-Ordering-Website/README.md

   - **Authentication**: Manages user sign-up, login, and authorization using hashed passwords.

+### Database
+The user database is stored along with restaurants food and drinks items.
+The user order and their details is also entertained

+- **Technologies Used**:  MsSQL
+- **Components**:
+  - **User Table**: it contains user name,age,gender and password for account registeration.
+  - **Product Table**: It contains the details about each Product like their name,pricing and image paths.
+  - **Order Table**: It contains the user Id and the total user purchase and order id.
+  - **Order Details table**: It contains the order ID and Product ID and Product's quantities.

+### Business Logic
+The core idea behind the storing database is to claulate the restaurant's revenue generated in given days.
+  - **Employee table**: Employee Table conatins its details along with its salary.
+  - **Revenue Calculation**: The profit from the Product and the Employee salary was used to Calculate the total revenue generated.

+  ### Entity-Relationship Diagram
+  palce pics here

 ## Usage
 Follow these steps to set up and run the online food ordering system locally.